-ESCOs should not be bundling credits or other charges with the commodity rate but it is difficult to prevent this from occurring (policing of improper bundling is most likely not a utility responsibility).
+ESCOs should not be bundling credits or other charges with the commodity rate but it is difficult to prevent this from occurring (it's unclear who has the responsibility of policing improper bundling).
 Adding new segments/codes, etc. to distinguish non-commodity charges could be a potential resolution to this issue.